Carl Potts: Career

-Relocating to New York City, he freelanced briefly until joining Neal Adams' commercial art company and comic book packager Continuity Studios and was a member of the Crusty Bunkers.
+Potts freelanced briefly until joining Neal Adams' commercial art company and comic book packager Continuity Studios and was a member of the Crusty Bunkers.
 As he explained in a 2000 interview: "Continuity was gearing up to produce black-and-white magazines based on several TV series: The Six Million Dollar Man, Space: 1999, and Emergency!.
 I got involved with storyboard and comp art for major New York ad agencies.
 I also produced finished-illustration for magazines and books for several years before joining Marvel's editorial staff in 1983".